 If you are wondering what is Panch-Mukhi – well the Rudraksha seeds with 5 faces are called Panch Mukhi.
 You get them from 1-10 sided versions, and some of them are rare.
 This is one of those Varanasi souvenirs that everyone can use – easy to carry or wear.

 There are also Mund Malas i.e. Mala made out of skulls.
 Skulls are significant for Tantrik sects.
 The ones you get in and around ghats are fake skulls.
 But, I would be surprised if you find the real skulls as well somewhere.
 I found some in Bhutan long time back.

 There are coins with two famous temples of Varanasi engraved on either side.
 A nice memento from the city of Vishwanath.

 Do you know Banaras has the world’s largest manufacturing unit of glass beads?
 On my last trip to Varanasi, I visited the Banaras beads factory and I was stunned to see so much of beautiful colored glass on multiple floors.
 The ones made with hand were simply beautiful.
-A true example of make in India.
+A true example of made in India.
 The manufacturing unit is not open to the public but you can definitely buy the product.

 You can buy artificial jewelry made using glass beads in most souvenir shops on Varanasi.

 Banaras is home to many musicians be it Ravi Shankar or Ustad Bismillah Khan or Girija Devi.
 Even today, you can walk into lanes where every evening music is played for the connoisseurs.
 No wonder you can see a lot of musical instrument shops in Varanasi.
 While it difficult to carry most big instruments like Veena and Sitar.
 You can buy Flutes of any size you like from Varanasi.
 It is one of those souvenirs that would inspire to be rooted in the music of the city.